DarienLibrary/website_content/content/_finished/elementary_ipads/elementary-ipads.md

 ### Math

+**Crazy Gears** By Edoki Academy<br />
+Manipulate gears, chains, and pulleys to make I through each level.

+**Dragon Box Elements Geometry** By DragonBox<br />
+Embark on an adventure that secretly teaches geometry.

 **iLiveMath Oceans** By iHomeEducator<br />
 Practice math for K-6th graders with these real world scenarios and word problems.